wvchallenges/se-challenge-expenses/margaret/README.md

 ### Logstash (Optional)

-If you would like to hook in logstash, start it with `$ logstash -f config/logstash.conf agent` to pipe the rails logs to ElasticSearch.
+If you would like to hook in logstash, start it with `$ logstash -f config/logstash.conf agent` to pipe the rails logs to ElasticSearch. **NOTE** change the line pointing to the output directory to be wherever you have placed the project.

 ### Seeding